Smith & Nephew Iodosorb Dressing Dressing Wrap 6x8cm 5pcs

 Instructions for use

-Wash hands before and after, wear gloves, clean wound with water or saline solution, apply.
+Wash hands before and after, use gloves, clean the wound with water or saline solution, apply.

 Unit price